Areskul/minimal-palette/README.md

 --primary-lighten, --primary-lighten2
 }
 ```

-##How to use
+## How to use

-Use your variables in pure css
+Use your variables in pure css within your classes

 ```scss
 .btn{